-If you would like to reach Christina, please contact firstname.lastname@example.org to schedule time.
+If you would like to reach Rev. Elaine, please email firstname.lastname@example.org.

 Laurie Hasty is a third generation UU.
 She came to First Parish as a teenager when her father was called to be this church’s minister.
 She was married in our Meeting House and has raised her children in this congregation.
 In December, she coordinates our historic Nativity Pageant.
 Laurie believes deeply that personal connections are essential to growing a community within our church and healing our world.
 Laurie lives with her husband, Benson Gray, in the woods on the northwest corner of Falmouth where they enjoy reading, gardening, hiking, cross-country skiing, and canoeing.
 After a winding path of volunteer activities, elementary school teaching, and arts management, Laurie is now back to her passion of painting in her studio.
 Please say hello to her at Coffee Hour!